MonkeyDelivery/monkeyauth.github.io/Account/Login.md

 # Login

 ## Overview
-This page is used for users to log into their MonkeyAuth account.
-It provides standard authentication features including error feedback, "Remember Me" functionality, and links to password recovery and new user registration.
+Logging into a Monkey Auth account is facilitated through standard authentication features, including error feedback, "Remember Me" functionality, and links to password recovery and new user registration.

 ## How to Use the Login Page